-For basic 1"–3" air filters, manufacturers often instruct you to change them every 30–60 days.
-If you deal with from light to moderate allergies, you could install a better air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers typically tell you to change them every 30–60 days.
+If you have from light to moderate allergies, you could install a better air filter or change them even more frequently.

-Or, if you're in a more country spot or less occupied house (like a vacation residence) and there are a reduced number of cars around, every year might be frequent enough.
+Or, if you're in a more country spot or less occupied house (like a vacation house) and there are a reduced number of cars around, every year might be regular enough.

-Here are averages that can help you figure out how frequently you should get a new air filter at your house:
+Here are averages that might help you decide how frequently you should get a new air filter at your residence: